Program and Support Services

 - Resource is an instructional arrangement for providing special education instruction and related services in a setting other than the general education classroom.

-- Self-contained, mild/moderate/severe, regular campus is in instructional arrangement for providing special education instruction and related services for 50 percent or more of the school day on a regular school campus.
+- Self-contained, mild/moderate/severe, regular campus is an instructional arrangement for providing special education instruction and related services for 50 percent or more of the school day on a regular school campus.

 - Homebound is an instructional arrangement for providing special education instruction to eligible students with disabilities who are medically unable to attend school at the campus site.